Freeze Drying Temperature Chart

 Loading stage

-After starting the freeze dryer, the loading temperature achieved, then the freeze dryer door is opened on aseptic area side and the empty and filled vial is loaded into the freeze dryer.
+After starting the freezer, the loading temperature achieved, then the freezer door is opened on aseptic area side and the empty and filled vial is loaded into the freezer.
 The freezing cycle is then started by SCADA (Supervisory Control and Data Acquisition) systems, which are used for controlling and monitoring the freeze drying process or

 Loading stage: Once the freeze dryer is started and the loading temperature is reached, the door is opened in a sterile area.
 Empty and filled vials are then loaded into the freeze dryer before initiating the freezing cycle using SCADA.